-We’re not 100% sure, but thinking the contrary wouldn’t make sense: Dante Alighieri, during his “last stay” in Ravenna, had to have visited the splendid basilicas of the city, today a Unesco World Heritage Site and admired their inestimable artistic jewels.
+We’re not 100% sure, but thinking the contrary wouldn’t make sense: Dante Alighieri, during his “last stay” in Ravenna, must have visited the splendid basilicas of the city, – today a Unesco World Heritage Site – and admired their inestimable artistic jewels.

 He had already been in Ravenna before, presumably in 1303 and in 1310.
 He had crossed the pine forest of Classe, as he reminds in Purgatory’s canto XXVIII, where he wrote “along the shore of Classe”, describing this place as “that forest-dense, alive with green, divine”, and he must have had the chance to get to know how life was in this small town on the Adriatic.

-Therefore, it hadn’t been hard for Guido da Polenta, owner of the city, to seduce in 1318 the Supreme Poet and induce him to choose the ancient Byzantine capital as his last haven of peace and tranquility, after his long wanderings far away from his motherland Florence.
+Therefore, it mustn’t have been hard for Guido da Polenta, owner of the city, to seduce the Supreme Poet in 1318 and induce him to choose the ancient Byzantine capital as his last haven of peace and tranquility, after his long wanderings far away from his motherland Florence.

-This place gave him the opportunity to reunite his family and finish the drafting of his “beloved” Divine Comedy.
+This place would have given him the opportunity to reunite his family and finish the drafting of his “beloved” Divine Comedy.

 Ravenna at that time must have looked completely different from today.
-The splendours of the Roman and Byzantine Empire were a distant memory at that time and the land was not hospitable at all- poor, unhealthy, and surrounded by marshes and canals.
+The splendours of the Roman and Byzantine Empire were a distant memory and the land was not hospitable at all – poor, unhealthy, and surrounded by marshes and canals.

-Despite this desolated scenario, the mosaics of the ancient Byzantine churches were continuing to shine, being a source of light and wonder, noble, precious, and grounding witnesses of the artistic and iconological heritage of the former capital.
+Despite this desolated scenario, the mosaics of the ancient Byzantine churches were a shining source of light and wonder, noble, precious, and grounding witnesses of the artistic and iconological heritage of the former capital.

 Their tiles and polychrome combinations are such an explosion of evocative and symbolic images that it is impossible not to be bewitched by them.
 And if we think to the men of those times, so poor in speech and beauty, we can understand how striking they could have been.